Read me

-By standards of the generality of mankind, the life of Larry Burrows is at the head of the queue to be called comfortable and cozy, particularly if not to focus too much on the small faults of the first half of the day of 35th birthday.
+By standards of the generality of mankind, the life of Larry Burrows is at the head of the queue to be called comfortable and cozy, particularly if not to focus too much on the small faults of the first half of the day of his 35th birthday.
 He is lucky enough to find delight in his own house, though without a well-groomed area of grass.
-A devoted wife, who knows Lurry probably even better and he himself.
-A homey atmosphere at home is being complemented by the presence of a former street, yet very cute dog.
+A devoted wife who knows Lurry probably even better than he does.
+A homey atmosphere at home is complemented by the presence of a former street, yet a very cute dog.
 Larry Burrows has been working for years in a company, a major market player in sports equipment.
-As opposed to some awkward moments (which Larry makes too much of), the boss always takes delight in communicating with Larry.
+In contrast to some awkward moments (which Larry exaggerates), the boss always takes delight in communicating with Larry.
 Even though the wife of the company CEO and a former Larry’s classmate and owner’s daughter all in one, takes a liking to the key character of the story, who is, in fact, just a frontline office worker.
-Larry has the luxury of having a devoted friend: they both are not the brightest, yet this friendship is a fortune of decades.
-Larry even has his own car, though he used himself to criticize the constant necessity of repair.
-The life of Burrows is not probably the one to be called bright or outstanding: it is quite ‘ordinary’.
+Larry has the luxury of having a devoted friend; they are both not the brightest, yet this friendship has lasted for decades.
+Larry even has his car, though he used to criticize the constant necessity of repair.
+The life of Burrows is probably not the one to be called bright or outstanding; it is quite ‘ordinary’.
 At the same time, is ‘normality’ by itself a wake-up call, and do the majority of people live this ordinary life?

 Larry Burrows: 35 years old, and my life is shit.